czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 ## **4. Ask questions**

 I love asking questions in my headline.
 When you ask questions, readers are curious to find answers.
-Your content is the perfect opportunity for them to do s
+Your content is the perfect opportunity for them to do so.

 ## **5. Evoke emotions**